vMarcelino/eeve/README.rst

 The program flow is split in 3 main components:
 Actions, triggers and events.

-Actions are the execution, they can vary from opening an app to sending a keystroke to the OS.
+**Actions** are the execution, they can vary from opening an app to sending a keystroke to the OS.
 They are *what* happens.

-Triggers make events happen.
+**Triggers** make events happen.
 They usually run in background and activate events.
+They are *when* it happens.

-Events are the glue between triggers and actions.
+**Events** are the glue between triggers and actions.
 It can contain many triggers and many actions.
 When an event is activated, it runs its actions in sequence.
 You can add many triggers to an event and every time one of the